-The displacement approach requires a sound knowledge of the fault history (e.g., determined from paleoseismological records).
-The annual frequency of exceedance of the fault displacement is estimated for master faults (principal faults) and secondary faults (distributed faults).
+In the earthquake approach, the annual frequency of exceedance of the fault displacement is estimated for master faults (principal faults) and secondary faults (distributed faults).
 A master fault is defined as the fault closely related to earthquake source.
 For seismogenic faults the probability of surface rupture increases with the magnitude of the event (Figure 18).
 Secondary faults are defined as fault whose displacement occurs at the ground surface and not closely related to earthquake source fault, or those faults whose displacement occur secondarily or subordinately over a wide zone associated with the activity of the master fault.
 In the earthquake approach, annual frequency of exceedance of the displacement is expressed as below (Takao et al., 2013; JANSI, 2013):